Sevoii/Desktop_Gremlin/README.md

 # 📄 Gremlin
 A fun little WPF application that displays an animated sprite on your desktop.
 Agnes is just gremlin that I choose because of reasons (Best uma).
 You can drag and shake her around, follow your curosr and be annoying as she blocks your mouse.
+This project is WIP

 The application uses a spritesheet and can be replaced with a spritesheet of your own, but make sure it follows the proper format through the config file.